jju/stubbl/teams/cacklingfuries.md

 | Borghild | Cackling Furies | Catcher        |    8 |    7 |    4 |   19 |   18 |           2 |             0 |    0 |    1 |    1 |    0 |   60 |
 | **Danr**      | Cackling Furies | Blitzer        |   13 |   11 |    7 |   31 |    9 |    2 |    1 |    3 |    2 |    0 |    3 |   56 |

-While the old-era superstar [[Rodrik]] is still atop the Furies' leaderboard, [[Aronne]] is the future for this team. [[Luanna]]'s surprise passing performance in GCX got her the [[relentlesscannon]] award for the season, and could be an indication of a more well-rounded approach to future BludBol.
+While the old-era superstar [[Rodrik]] is still atop the Furies' leaderboard, [[Aronne]] is the future for this team. [[Luanna]]'s surprise passing performance in GCX got her the Relentless Cannon award for the season, and could be an indication of a more well-rounded approach to future BludBol.

 ### Management